encukou/py3c/doc/source/guide-porting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The most painful change for extension authors is the bytes/unicode split:
-unlike Python 2's ``str`` or C's ``char*``, there is a sharp divide between
+unlike Python 2's ``str`` or C's ``char*``, Python 3 introduces a sharp divide
-*human-readable strings* and *binary data*.
+between *human-readable strings* and *binary data*.
 You will need to decide, for each string value you use, which of these two
 types you want.

 Make the division as sharp as possible: mixing the types tends to lead to utter chaos.
-Function that takes both Unicode strings and bytes should be rare,
+Functions that take both Unicode strings and bytes (in a single Python version)
-and should generally be convenience functions in your interface;
+should be rare, and should generally be convenience functions in your interface;
 not code deep in the internals.

+However, you can use a concept of **native strings**: a type that corresponds
+to the ``str`` type in Python: PyBytes on Python 2, and PyUnicode in Python 3.
+This is the type that you will need to return from functions like ``__str__``
+and ``__repr__.

+Using the **native string** extensively is suitable for conservative projects:
+it affects the semantics under Python 2 as little as possible, while not
+requiring the resulting Python 3 API to feel contorted.

-With py3c, the human-readable strings are PyStr_* (PyStr_FromString,
+With py3c, functions for the native string type are PyStr_* (PyStr_FromString,
 PyStr_Type, PyStr_Check, etc.).
 They correspond to
 `PyString <https://docs.python.org/2/c-api/string.html>`_ on Python 2,
 and `PyUnicode <https://docs.python.org/3/c-api/unicode.html>`_ on Python 3.